simon-ritchie/apysc/docs_src/source/sprite_add_child_and_remove_child.md

 ## The basic usage of the add_child interface

-The `add_child` interface will add a removed child again or add a child to the other container instance.
+The `add_child` interface adds a removed child again or adds a child to the other container instance.

-The following code example will remove the rectangle from the first `Sprite` container (be positioned to the left) when you click the rectangle, and then add it to the second `Sprite` container (be positioned to the right).
+The following code example removes the rectangle from the first `Sprite` container (be positioned to the left) when you click the rectangle.
+Also, that click event adds the rectangle to the second `Sprite` container (be positioned to the right).

 ```py
 # runnable